finnci/interview_test_sensor_input/README.md

-# genscape_test

 Spec
 ====
-Genscape ingests thousands of sensor daily on a daily basis.
+$company ingests thousands of sensor daily on a daily basis.
 The purpose of this test is to develop a data pipeline that given a random generator of sensor data that generates data points in the following format:
 ```